MicrosoftDocs/entra-docs/docs/external-id/customers/quickstart-get-started-guide.md

 ---
 # Quickstart: Get started with our guide to run a sample app and sign in your users (preview)

 In this quickstart, we'll guide you through customizing the look and feel of your apps in the external tenant, setting up a user and configuring a sample app in only a few minutes.
-With these built-in customer configuration features, Microsoft Entra External ID can serve as the identity provider and access management service for your customers.
+With these built-in external configuration features, Microsoft Entra External ID can serve as the identity provider and access management service for your customers.

 ## Prerequisites

 - An external tenant.
-If you don't already have one, <a href="https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl" target="_blank">sign up for a free trial</a> or [create a tenant with customer configurations in the Microsoft Entra admin center](quickstart-tenant-setup.md).
+If you don't already have one, <a href="https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl" target="_blank">sign up for a free trial</a> or [create a tenant with external configurations in the Microsoft Entra admin center](quickstart-tenant-setup.md).

 ## Customize your sign-in experience